 Regional Transportation Improvement Program - This requirement is a four-year planning document developed to reflect the investment priorities of the Statewide Transportation Improvement Program (STIP) for the RTPO region.
 The document serves to reflect the continuing, cooperative, and comprehensive planning effort to advance the transportation needs of the region.
-WORPO will create the TIP for 2025-2029 in early 2025 with the completion of this Long-Range Transportation Plan.
+WORPO will create the TIP for 2028-2031 in early 2027.